Degree Requirements

 To remain in good standing, the following meetings for a PhD student in the program are required:

-• 6th-8th semesters in the program.
-After the department seminar meeting – This meeting takes place directly after the student’s department seminar.
+• This meeting takes place directly after the student’s department seminar.
 At this meeting, the student and the committee may discuss research directions and any anticipated challenges.
-Also, the student and committee should discuss a plan of action for scheduling a defense by the 10th
+Also, the student and committee should discuss a plan of action for scheduling a defense by the 10th semester.

 Committee Meeting Requirements for Advanced Students (5th year and beyond)